The Impact of Data Distribution on Q-learning with Function Approximation: Related Work

-Our study is also related with recent works that investigate the stability of deep RL methods \citep{hasselt_2018,fu_2019,kumar_2019,kumar_2020,liu_2018,zhang_2021}, as well as the development of RL methods specifically suited for offline settings \citep{agarwal_2019,mandlekar_2021,levine_2020}. \citet{kumar_2020} identify that $Q$-learning-related methods can exhibit pathological interactions between the data distribution and the policy being learnt, leading to potential instability. \citet{fu_2019} investigate how different components of DQN play a role in the emergence of the deadly triad.
-In particular, the authors assess the performance of DQN with different sampling distributions, finding that higher entropy distributions tend to perform better. \citet{agarwal_2019} provide a set of ablation studies that highlight the impact of the dataset size and diversity in offline learning settings.
-In this work, we provide a study of the impact of different data distribution properties in the performance of offline RL algorithms in Sec. \ref{sec:experimental_results}.
-We validate and extend previous results, as well as connect our experimental findings with theoretical results.
-As opposed to previous works, we provide a systematic study of the topic with thorough attention to detail, featuring experimental setups explicitly designed to rigorously study the impact of the data distribution in the stability of the offline learning algorithms.
+Several works investigate the stability of deep RL methods \citep{hasselt_2018,fu_2019,kumar_2019,kumar_2020,liu_2018,zhang_2021,wang_2021}, as well as the development of RL methods specifically suited for offline settings \citep{agarwal_2019,mandlekar_2021,levine_2020}.
+For example, \citet{kumar_2020} observe that $Q$-learning-related methods can exhibit pathological interactions between the data distribution and the policy being learned, leading to potential instability. \citet{fu_2019} investigate how different components of DQN play a role in the emergence of the deadly triad.
+In particular, the authors assess the performance of DQN with different sampling distributions, finding that higher entropy distributions tend to perform better. \citet{agarwal_2019} provide a set of ablation studies that highlight the impact of the dataset size and diversity in offline learning settings. \citet{wang_2021} study the stability of offline policy evaluation, showing that even under relatively mild distribution shift, substantial error amplification can occur.
+In Sec.~\ref{sec:experimental_results}, we provide a systematic study on how different properties of the data distribution impact the performance of deep offline RL algorithms by directly controlling the dataset generation process, allowing us to rigorously control different datasets' metrics and systematically compare our experimental results.
+We validate and extend previous results, as well as discuss our experimental findings in light of existing theoretical results.

-Also related to our work, offline RL datasets have been recently proposed \citep{fu_2020,gulcehre_2020,qin_2021} in an attempt to benchmark progress in offline RL.
-Such datasets, which are usually collected by running an exploratory policy on the environment or by storing the contents of the replay buffer at a given point during training, usually differ in properties such as the data diversity and size.
-In this work, we chose not to use such datasets in order to have complete control over the dataset generation procedure, which allows us to rigorously control different metrics of the datasets and systematically compare our experimental results.
-Nevertheless, our results are representative of a diverse set of discrete action-space control tasks.